LukeGarnham/Stumps-and-Studs-MS4/README.md

 Methodology:  I will test each of these scenarios which could see a user access a page they should be able to.
 Users should not be able to:
  - Navigate to the Checkout page while having no items in the basket.
- - Navigate to the Account page while not logged in.
+ - Navigate to the Account while not logged in.
 I will copy the URL when logged in, then log out and then copy and paste the URL to ensure I am not directed to the Account page.
+ - Navigate to the Log Out while not logged in.
+I will copy the URL when logged in, then log out and then copy and paste the URL to ensure I am not directed to the Log Out page.
+ - Navigate to the Log In page while already logged in.
+I will copy the URL when logged out, then log in and then copy and paste the URL to ensure I am not directed to the Log In page.
  - Navigate to the admin panel when not logged in as a superuser.

 Results:

  - If there are no items in the basket, users are unable to access the Checkout page.
 Instead they are redirected to the Products page and an error message (toast) is presented explaining that 'There's nothing in your basket at the moment'.
  - When trying to access the Account page when not logged in, users are redirected to the Login page.
 The link to the Account page sits in the Account dropdown in the header - this link is not visible to users who are not logged in.
+ - When not logged in, users cannot access the Log In page.
+Instead they are redirected to the Home page.
+ - When already logged in, users cannot access the Log In page.
+They are instead redirected to the Home page.
  - If users are not logged in, they can manually enter the URL for the admin panel but will see the admin login page so they cannot reach the admin panel.
 If a user is logged in but is not a superuser, they will also see the admin login page along with a message advising them they are not authenticated to access the page:

  ![Admin login message a non-superuser sees when trying to access the admin panel](media/readme/images/admin-login.png)

 NB:  Users are able to navigate to the Checkout Success page for an order that isn't theirs.
 Using the order number, anyone can access the Checkout Success page to view the order details.
 Since users do not need to be signed in to place an order, there is no authorisation required to access this page.
-However, in order to view someone else's order, the 32 character long order number is required.
+However, in order to view someone else's order, the 32 long aphanumeric order number is required.
 This is sent to the email address provided when a user completes the checkout process so unless they pass this on to someone else, no one is likely to view the order but them.
 Order numbers are not sequential.
 Guessing a 32 character string which matches an order number in the Orders models is extremely unlikely.
 If this was done, the order cannot be modified through the Checkout Success page though address details are visible which could constitute a breach of GDPR.
-One solution that I might look to implement in future is to add some authentication around accessing this page or perhaps only show the delivery address details if the user is logged in and the order belongs to them.
+One future change I could make is to only show the delivery address details if the user is logged in and the order belongs to them and if not, only show them the ordered items without any personal or delivery information.

 #### Test User Stories

-Aim:  Assess each of the user stories and ensure that my project delivers on them all.
+Aim:  Assess each of the user stories to ensure that my project delivers on them all.

 Methodology:  I will test each of the user stories in turn.
 I will ensure that users are able to complete each story I set out at the start of this project.
-The user stories are numbered below and I will refer to the numbers in the Results section beneath them:
+The user stories are numbered below and I will refer to the numbers in the Results section beneath them where I explain how each is fulfilled:

  1  As a shopper/visitor to the website, I want to:
  a) Immediately understand the range of products the website sells.
  b) Easily navigate categories and search for products.
  c) View images of the products available to purchase.
  d)	View the prices and details of each product.
  e)	Select a size of product (where applicable).
  f)	Select between right-handed and left-handed equipment (where applicable).